Gun laws of Australia: Political parties

 The Shooters, Fishers and Farmers Party is a political party that started in New South Wales claims to be "the voice of hunters, shooters, fishers, rural and regional Australia and independent thinking Australians everywhere.
 Advocating for the politically incorrect, a voice of reason, science and conservation".
 Its founder, John Tingle, served as an elected member of the New South Wales Legislative Council from 1995 until he retired in late 2006.
 As of June 2019, the party holds two seats in the NSW Legislative Council and three seats in the Legislative Assembly.
 The party holds one seat in the Western Australian Legislative Council, having won the seat at the 2013 Western Australian state election.
 The party also holds one seat in the Victorian Legislative Council, having won the seat at the 2018 Victorian state election.

-A number of minor political parties such as the Liberal Democratic Party of Australia, Outdoor Recreation Party, Country Alliance and Katter's Australian Party (represented in the House of Representatives by Bob Katter, who is the father-in-law of Robert Nioa, the CEO of Australia's largest private firearm supplier NIOA) have platforms advocating lawful civilian ownership of firearms.
+A number of minor political parties such as the Libertarian Party, Country Alliance and Katter's Australian Party (represented in the House of Representatives by Bob Katter, who is the father-in-law of Robert Nioa, the CEO of Australia's largest private firearm supplier NIOA) have platforms advocating lawful civilian ownership of firearms.